Johse/powerload-utilities/README.md

 * **powerLoad Intermediate Database (IDB):** SQL database for transforming the data to fit to the target Vault
 * **IDB.Load.Files:** Utility to load files from a Windows folder to the Intermediate Database.
 * **IDB.Load.BCP:** Utility to load files and folders from a BCP-package to the Intermediate Database (IDB).
-* **IDB.Discover.Vault:** Utility to query Vault for existing files and replace these files in the powerLoad Intermediate Database (IDB).
+* **IDB.Discover.Vault:** Utility to copy a snapshot of the target Vault configuration to the powerLoad Intermediate Database (IDB).
 * **IDB.Analyzer.Inventor:** Scans Inventor files for missing references that are listed in the IDB in the field 'LocalFullFileName'.
 Additionally the RefID from the reference is extracted and written back to the IDB.
 * **IDB.Analyzer.AutoCAD:** Scans AutoCAD DWGs files for missing Xrefs that are listed in the IDB in the field 'LocalFullFileName'.
 Additionally the RefID from the reference is extracted and written back to the IDB.
 * **IDB.Validate.BCP:** Utility to run the Validation scripts without starting the SQL Management Studio UI.